discriminating/bbcdiscord/README.md

 # bbcdiscord
-Quietly inject a discord stealer
+Quietly injects a discord phishing script and carries on with execution.
+<br>[educational purposes only, please do not actually use this, it's very buggy.
+Just a poc]